-It's very important to look after your eyes, so have regular eye check-ups every two years with a registered practitioner such as an optometrist or ophthalmologist.
+It's very important to look after your eyes, so have regular eye check-ups every 2 years with a registered practitioner such as an optometrist or ophthalmologist.

 Protect your eyes from UV light by wearing sunglasses and a hat; protect them from injury by using safety glasses, especially if you do hazardous work.

 Having a healthy lifestyle and giving up smoking will also safeguard your eyes.